philipempl/itsec1-bot/README.md

 1. **On-Premise Solution**: The chatbot operates on an on-premise infrastructure to minimize costs and ensure data privacy.

-2. **Private Language Models**: To protect user privacy, private language models like "GPT4All" are used instead of OpenAI GPT.

-3. **Docker Containers**: Docker containers are employed for easy deployment and management of services.
+2. **Docker Containers**: Docker containers are employed for easy deployment and management of services.

-4. **Open Source Development**: The development of the chatbot exclusively utilizes open-source solutions.
+3. **Open Source Development**: The development of the chatbot exclusively utilizes open-source solutions.

 ## Development Resources